 Gross Revenue: $7,126

-Adding $11 net profit to our base pay of $15 provides a total remuneration of $26/hour, not too bad considering that a lot of that time is devoted to our work horse way of life.
+Adding $9 net profit to our base pay of $15 provides a total remuneration of $24/hour, not the best in this day and age, but not too shabby considering that a lot of that time is devoted to our work horse way of life.

 Net profit margin